jnozzi/cocoadev.com/markdown/CoordinatesOfAnObjectOnScreen.md

 ----

-Look at General/NSView's convertRect:toView: and General/NSWindow's convertBaseToScreen: methods for 1.
+Look at NSView's convertRect:toView: and NSWindow's convertBaseToScreen: methods for 1.

-For 2, you can just call General/[NSEvent mouseLocation].
+For 2, you can just call [NSEvent mouseLocation].

 ----